 Yes – whatever gets you flossing!
 Of course, having a dentist look at your teeth on a regular basis means they can tell you if the dental picks are doing a good enough job of keeping cavities at bay 🙂

-- How do you shop for groceries?
+- How long do you usually stretch?

 Absolutely, as long as you’re still following the same practices you would utilize with traditional floss, getting at all of the angles of the spaces in between your teeth.